mediachain/mediachain/rfc/mediachain-rfc-4.md

 group membership, moderation, permission model
 /u -- unmoderated, free for all

+### Permissions

+public space:
+ /u anyone can create sub namespaces and publish, permissionless model

+moderated namespaces:
-peer participation model: reader -vs- publisher
+peer participation role: reader, publisher, moderator

-trust model: namespaces are owned by their stake holders, initial peers participating.
+ reader: has no publish permissions, reads within the namespace default public role for moderated namespaces
+ publisher: has publish permissions can manage its own end users, ultimately signs statement blocks propagating in the network, but cannot grant direct publishing permissions
+ moderator: can grant publish permissions granting moderator rights: a number of moderators signing (could be some majority) or the owner of the namespace

+Namepsace hierarchy:
+ namespace ownership: can create subnamespaces and grant moderator rights
+ permission: grant create namespace

-Need signatures (single member, majority, labs decree) to publish -- makes identities for highly curated namespaces expensive to obtain. certificate revocation: provides spam deterrent.
+makes identities for curated namespaces expensive to obtain;
+certificate revocation mechanisms
 Ref: [The Social Cost of Cheap Identities](http://www.haas.berkeley.edu/Courses/Spring2000/BA269D/FriedmanResnick99.pdf)

 scaling up: governance issue -- we'll be happy to have this problem.